ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/backup_unit.md

 * `id` - (Optional) ID of the backup unit you want to search for.
 * `name` - (Optional) Name of an existing backup unit that you want to search for.
 Search by name is case-insensitive.
 The whole resource name is required if `partial_match` parameter is not set to true.
-* `partial_match` - (Optional) Whether partial matching is allowed or not when using name in this data_source.
+* `partial_match` - (Optional) Whether partial matching is allowed or not when using name argument.
 Default value is false.

 Either `id` or `name` must be provided.
 If none, or both are provided, the datasource will return an error.